xmayeur/toConfluence/README.md

 ## Release notes

 * version 2.0x
-    * use the 'pyCurl' library instead of 'requests' to pass through GIBA authentication
+    * use the 'pyCurl' library instead of 'requests' to pass through Proxy authentication
     * calculate md5 hash to document body, file & image attachments to verify whether new version should be uploaded or not